|

 rag.

-less- depending on the humidity where you live.
 This process will not

 dull the etch, as long as you don't leave CLR on the slice;